-A simple formula can be used to determine whether the array-based list or linked list implementation will be more space efficient in a particular situation.
-Call n the number of elements currently in the list, P the size of a pointer in storage units (typically four bytes), E the size of a data element in storage units (this could be anything, from one bit for a Boolean variable on up to thousands of bytes or more for complex records), and D the maximum number of list elements that can be stored in the array.
-The amount of space required for the array-based list is DE, regardless of the number of elements actually stored in the list at any given time.
-The amount of space required for the linked list is n(P+E).
+DE, regardless of the number of elements actually stored in the list at any given time.
+The amount of space required for the linked list is n(P + E).
 The smaller of these expressions for a given value n determines the more space-efficient implementation for n elements.
 In general, the linked implementation requires less space than the array-based implementation when relatively few elements are in the list.
 Conversely, the array-based implementation becomes more space efficient when the array is close to full.
 Using the equation, we can solve for n to determine the break-even point beyond which the array-based implementation is more space efficient in any particular situation.
 This occurs when

-$$n > DE/(P+E)$$ .
+$$n > DE/(P+E).$$

-If P=E, then the break-even point is at D/2.
-This would happen if the element field is either a four-byte int value or a pointer, and the next field is a typical four-byte pointer.
+If P = E, then the break-even point is at D/2.
+This would happen if the element field is either a four-byte int value or a pointer, and the next field is a typical fourbyte pointer.
 That is, the array-based implementation would be more efficient (if the link field and the element field are the same size) whenever the array is more than half full.

-As a rule of thumb, linked lists are better when implementing lists whose number of elements varies widely or is unknown.
+As a rule of thumb, linked lists are more space efficient when implementing lists whose number of elements varies widely or is unknown.
 Array-based lists are generally more space efficient when the user knows in advance approximately how large the list will become.

 Array-based lists are faster for random access by position.
 Positions can easily be adjusted forwards or backwards by the next and prev methods.
 These operations always take $\Theta(1)$ time.
 In contrast, singly linked lists have no explicit access to the previous element, and access by position requires that we march down the list from the front (or the current position) to the specified position.
-Both of these operations require $\Theta(n)$ time in the average and worst cases, if we assume that each position on the list is equally likely to be accessed on any call to prev or movetoPos.
+Both of these operations require $\Theta(n)$ time in the average and worst cases, if we assume that each position on the list is equally likely to be accessed on any call to prev or moveToPos.